Martha Lía Grajales

 Martha Lía Grajales is a Colombian-born Venezuelan human rights activist.

 Early life

-Grajales was born in Colombia, and later became a naturalised citizen of Venezuela after moving to Caracas.
+Grajales was born in Colombia, on 16 March of 1980 and later became a naturalised citizen of Venezuela after moving to Caracas.

 Human rights activist

 In Caracas, Grajales joined SurGentes, a collective that supported marginalised communities in Venezuela, in addition to documenting cases of alleged arbitrary detention and torture.
 She married Antonio González Plessmann, a fellow SurGentes member.

 August 2025 arrest

 Grajales publicly advocated for the release of political prisoners who had been detained following the contested 2024 Venezuelan presidential election, and joined the Committee of Mothers in Defence of the Truth (Comité de Madres en Defensa de la Verdad).
 On 5 August 2025, she participated in their vigil held in front of the Supreme Court of Justice in Caracas demanding a review of the investigations into political prisoners, as well as calling for their release.
 During the vigil, the group was attacked, including having phones and identity documents stolen, as well as their tents destroyed.
 Grajales attempted to file criminal complaints about the attack with the Public Prosecutor's Office and the Scientific, Penal and Criminal Investigation Corps, but both organisations refused to accept it.

 On 8 August 2025, Grajales was arrested by officers from the Criminal Investigations Division of the Bolivarian National Police after she left a demonstration by the Committee of Mothers in Defence of the Truth that had been held outside the United Nations' headquarters in Caracas to protest the attack on the group three days earlier.
 A relative of Grajales reported that she had been detained at a police checkpoint in Altamira, where she was asked for identification, which she had been unable to provide due to it having been previously confiscated at the vigil on 5 August.
 Grajales was subsequently reported to have been forced into an unmarked grey van which then drove away from the area.